 and Outstanding Young Researcher Award of School of Engineering and Applied Science.

-His research won two awards (a Finalist and a Honorable Mention) at the inaugural IEEE/Amazon/DARPA Graph Challenge at HPEC 2017, the ACM Undergraduate Student Research Competition at SC'12,
+His research won two awards (Finalist and Honorable Mention) at the inaugural DARPA Graph Challenge at HPEC'17, the Best Paper Award Nomination at NVMSA'17, the ACM Undergraduate Student Research Competition Winner at SC'12,

 the Best Poster Award at PACT'11,